One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: IDRBench

-Although \textbf{Gemini-3-Pro} \cite{deepmind2025gemini3pro} is more recent, it shows unstable adherence to structured outputs under the LangChain framework, frequently disrupting long-horizon execution.
-We thus adopt \textbf{Gemini-2.5-Pro}, which exhibits more reliable structured prompting and tool invocation under identical settings.
+Although Gemini-3-series Pro models \cite{deepmind2025gemini3pro} are more recent, preliminary experiments reveal unstable compatibility with the LangChain-based long-horizon workflow.
+Thus, we adopt Gemini-2.5-Pro for more reliable structured prompting and tool invocation.